 Can you froth almond milk creamer?

-However, despite the many benefits that almond milk offers there are some drawbacks to using it as a creamer.
+However, despite the many benefits that this milk offers there are some drawbacks to using it as a creamer.

 Most people are unaware that in order to froth milk you need a protein called casein.
 Casein is the main component of dairy which causes it to create foam much like egg whites do when whipped up with sugar and vanilla extract or for macarons.
 Almond milk does not contain any such proteins so it cannot be frothed.